 Other duties may include.
 (For example; including, but not limited to): Participates in quality improvement activities.
 Assists Infection Control Coordinator with infection control duties including reviewing infection control policies and training staff on procedures.

-2 years recent working experience as a RN (not including clinicals)
+8+ months of recent work experience as an RN (not including clinicals)

 Current Unencumbered RN license in state of practice.